 You may also contact the Director of the Northwestern University Women's Center, Renée Redd, at (847) 491-2733.

-Faculty members who have been elected to Phi Beta Kappa are strongly encouraged to affiliate themselves with Northwestern’s chapter.
-For more information, please contact the chapter’s President, Jared Wunsch or Secretary, Liz Trubey.
+Faculty members who have been elected to Phi Beta Kappa are strongly encouraged to affiliate themselves with Northwestern’s chapter, Alpha of Illinois.
+Please contact the Chapter’s President, Robert Wallace or Secretary, Liz Trubey.

 You may be interested in learning a bit about the backgrounds of the students who enroll at Northwestern as undergraduates.
 The University participates in a national survey of incoming students.
 The most recent data from this survey can be found on the Administration & Planning website.